SandarbhS/IITIHousekeepingApp/README.md

 # IITI Housekeeping App

-UI Design by Devashish Shukla.
+UI Design aided by Devashish Shukla.

 For use by IIT Indore Community only.